com-480-data-visualization/datavis-project-2022-ldj/README.md

 - [Coronavirus (Covid-19) Data in the United States](https://github.com/nytimes/covid-19-data): the cumulative daily number of cases and deaths reported in each county and state across the United States from January 2020 to April 2022
 - [USA COVID-19 Vaccinations](https://www.kaggle.com/datasets/paultimothymooney/usa-covid19-vaccinations): a recent state-by-state data, covering from December 2020 to April 2022, on COVID-19 vaccinations in the United States.

 Since we are combining two datasets, we need to have the preprocessing step to visualize them better.
 We chose the same time range for two datasets from 2021-01-12 to 2022-04-05.
-For data cleaning, we only focus on data visualization of Continental United States.
+For data cleaning, we only focus on state level data visualization of Continental United States.

 ### Problematic